Keystone State Wrestling Alliance: Birth of the KSWA (2000–2005)

 The organization held six more events after its debut and saw the heavyweight title change hand twice between Skippy Hawke and Shawn Blanchard later in the year.
 Most of these events were in Bloomfield, at the Bloomfield VFW, where their fan base began to build.
 The promotion expanded its area of influence within the city.
 On August 26, 2000, the KSWA began running events in Lawrenceville, at the Candlelight Lounge.
 On August 14, 2004, with an established fan base, KSWA found a home in the Lawrenceville Moose Lodge which was dubbed the "KSWA Arena".

 In August 2005, "The Front" was the first media exposure for the organization, which focused on Anthony Alexander's victory over Biker Al for the Golden Triangle Championship.
 Later the same year, KSWA made its first appearance at Millvale days in September.
 The previous year, Hurricane Ivan severely flooded and damaged the small community by dumping 11 inches of rain in under 36 hours.
 Being the first fair post storm, the borough brought the KSWA in for an extra morale boost.
 WPXI featured parts of a match as part of their rebound coverage; From then on, the KSWA has appeared in Millvale annually in the parade and performing.

-In November of the same year, the Pittsburgh City Paper now featured a show, bringing in even more fans the following show in December, which featured "La Lucha" and Justin Sane defeating Del Douglas for the tag team championship.
-The show continued adding to the now plentiful fan base which was dubbed the "KSWA Krazies" by Ring Announcer Trapper Tom.
-These "Krazies" began a tradition of donating toys to Allegheny County's "Holiday Project" campaign.
-This now annual show was dubbed "FanFest", and has brought thousands of toys to needy children in the Pittsburgh metropolitan area.
+In November of the same year, the Pittsburgh City Paper now featured a show, bringing in even more fans the following show in December.
+The fan base, which was dubbed the "KSWA Krazies" by Ring Announcer Trapper Tom, began a tradition of donating toys to Allegheny County's "Holiday Project" campaign.
+This now annual show was dubbed "FanFest", and has brought thousands of toys to children in the Pittsburgh metropolitan area.